John McColl (British Army officer): Lieutenant Governor of Jersey

 On 26 October 2010 it was announced that he would be appointed to the role of Lieutenant Governor of Jersey.
 He took office on 26 September 2011.
 On 5 June 2012, Sir John, and his wife Lady McColl, represented Jersey at the Queen's Diamond Jubilee Dedication Service at St Paul's Cathedral.
 After his fixed term of office, his tenure ended on 30 November 2016 and he was succeeded by Air Chief Marshal Sir Stephen Dalton.

+Later life

+He was Honorary Colonel Wiltshire Army Cadet Force until late 2024.